Kong/docs.konghq.com/app/konnect/vitals/index.md

 ---
-title: Introduction to Monitoring Health with Vitals
+title: Introduction to Monitoring Health with Analytics
 no_version: true
 ---

 You can monitor the health and performance of any service, service version, route, or application managed by {{site.konnect_saas}}.

-Vitals provides traffic reports to help you track the performance and behavior of your APIs and runtimes.
+Analytics provides traffic reports to help you track the performance and behavior of your APIs and runtimes.
 Use these reports to quickly access key statistics, monitor vital signs, and pinpoint anomalies in real time.

-Depending on your {{site.konnect_saas}} subscription tier, Vitals retains historical data for the following lengths of time:
+Depending on your {{site.konnect_saas}} subscription tier, Analytics retains historical data for the following lengths of time:
 * **Free:** 24 hours
 * **Plus:** 6 months